Spring: Saturdays, May 9 and 23, 8 a.m. - 1 p.m.

-The Pennsylvania Writing and Literature Project offers Invitational Institutes in the Teaching of Writing and the Teaching of Reading and Literature.
+The Pennsylvania Writing and Literature Project offers an Invitational Institute in the Teaching of Writing.
 Participants earn six graduate credits from West Chester University.

 Experienced teachers come together to demonstrate and examine their classroom practices, study the latest research about teaching, and develop their own teaching skills.
 As a result of these activities, teachers are better prepared for their own classrooms and for teaching other teachers.

 This teachers-teaching-teachers model is the heart of the Project philosophy.